Wolfst0rm/ArmorStandEditor/README.md

 </div>

-## Credits

-* RypoFalem for the original version of this plugin.
-Thank you for all your hard work (Archived on this repository on the branch [Original-Version](https://github.com/Wolfst0rm/ArmorStandEditor/tree/Original-Version) )
-* Anyone who has contributed to this project with tests, issues, code reviews etc. Thank you!
-* Shamblecraft for using the plugin originally and giving me the idea to maintain it.

 ## Downloads
 Downloads for Version 1.17 and higher can be obtained from the [download page](https://www.spigotmc.org/resources/armorstandeditor-reborn.94503/) or our [release tracker](https://github.com/Wolfst0rm/ArmorStandEditor/releases) here on GitHub.
 For versions older than 1.17, then please use [the original versions download page](https://www.spigotmc.org/resources/armor-stand-editor-dead.7688/).